trstringer/trstringer.github.io/_posts/2021-01-01-quick-and-easy-prometheus-exporter.md

               name: http
 ```

-Now with this exporter, Prometheus can scrape Prometheus metrics from this pod on port 9877.
+Now with this exporter, Prometheus can scrape metrics from this pod on port 9877, all thanks to the exporter shim that was put between Prometheus and the application!

 ## More on exporters